dastrobu/angular-table-study/README.md

 and a good overview is given in
 [Everything you need to know about change detection in Angular](https://blog.angularindepth.com/everything-you-need-to-know-about-change-detection-in-angular-8006c51d206f)

+It was carefully taken care of, that there is not change detection run on scroll events, or mouse over events, which can happen, if the event handling is not implemented carefully.

 ## Known Issues

  * Fixed areas do not work correctly, if the number for rows/cols is smaller or equal to the number of fixed cols/rows.